-In the next two (2) years we foresee the maintenance of the representation on these committees, as well as trying to improve information sharing from these representatives to the local groups and residents within the population.
-We also aim to be much more active with the CAR and to present annually to this body to see how we can work more actively with its members.
-The LNSCH also has to set a strategic direction as to what they would like to accomplish at these decision and advisory structures that are identified as important decision-making bodies.
+In the next two (2) years, we foresee the maintenance of the representation on these committees and trying to improve information sharing from these representatives to the local groups and residents within the population.
+We also aim to be much more active with the CAR and present annually to this body to see how we can work more actively with its members.
+The LNSCH also has to set a strategic direction for what they would like to accomplish at these decision and advisory structures identified as essential decision-making bodies.

-the networking table, Lower North Shore Coalition for Health (LNSCH), has grown and their dossiers have expanded.
-In 2019, the LNSCH revisited its priority areas and established seven (7) priorities based on the priorities of the CISSSCN (Seniors and those with loss of autonomy, Youth and families, Mental health, Physical disability, Intellectual disability and development disorders, and Dependencies and Social and Economic Development) these priorities will be maintained through the next two (2) years.
-The Coasters Association and LNSCH have been working diligently to improve access in these seven (7) areas.
-This was done mainly as a way to better serve the population and look at the integration of physical and public health philosophies in all the work that is being carried out by the LNSCH.
+the Lower North Shore Coalition for Health’s (LNSCH) networking table has grown, and its dossiers have expanded.
+In 2019, the LNSCH revisited its priority areas and established seven (7) priorities based on the priorities of the CISSSCN (Seniors and those with loss of autonomy, Youth and families, Mental health, Physical disability, Intellectual disability and development disorders, and Dependencies and Social and Economic Development).
+These priorities will be maintained through the next two (2) years.
+The Coasters Association and LNSCH have worked diligently to improve access in these seven (7) areas.
+This was done mainly to serve the population better and look at the integration of physical and public health philosophies in all the work carried out by the LNSCH.

-There have been many successes in the last sixteen years (16) years in terms of establishing programs and services in the communities throughout the Lower North Shore.
-Now that the structures and platforms (i.e. Wellness Centers, Daycares, youth programming, KIDS Summer Camp programs, training, Health Prevention Promotion Programs, PACE, Nutrition North Education Initiative, Community Summit, etc…) are in place to better serve the population, the partners have to gain an understanding of some of the underlying health determinants affecting our population.
-A bigger concentration will also be placed on vulnerable populations (i.e. Isolated seniors, caregivers, youth experiencing difficulties, young children and their families, people suffering from mental health issues, people with dependencies (ie. drug/alcohol addiction, gambling, etc… ), those living in low-income and poverty and unilingual people.
+There have been many successes in the last sixteen years (16) of establishing programs and services in the communities throughout the Lower North Shore.
+Now that the structures and platforms (i.e. Wellness Centers, Daycares, youth programming, KIDS Summer Camp programs, training, Health Prevention Promotion Programs, PACE, Nutrition North Education Initiative, Community Summit, etc.) are in place to better serve the population, the partners have to gain an understanding of some of the underlying health determinants affecting our people.
+A more considerable concentration will also be placed on vulnerable populations (i.e. Isolated seniors, caregivers, youth experiencing difficulties, young children and their families, people suffering from mental health issues, people with dependencies (i.e. drug/alcohol addiction, gambling, etc.), those living in low-income and poverty and unilingual people.

 Also, a strategic approach will be taken in collaboration with the Lower North Table for Seniors to address the recruitment and integration of volunteers into the developed social programs.
-Therefore, there is a need to understand and facilitate these shifts in order to develop and pilot volunteer recruitment, training, and placement program in the senior social programs.
+Therefore, there is a need to understand and facilitate these shifts to build and pilot volunteer recruitment, training, and placement program in the senior social programs.

-A restructuring process will also be undertaken for the management and funding structure of certain initiatives (i.e. Show me The Way, Wellness Centers, Senior housing, etc…).
-Through this restructuring, we hope to obtain better collective results and increased sustainability.
+A restructuring process will also be undertaken for the management and funding structure of specific initiatives (i.e. Show me The Way, Wellness Centers, Senior housing, etc.).
+We hope to obtain better collective results and increased sustainability through this restructuring.

-In the next two (2) years the LNSCH will work with local partners to establish a sustainable structure for the established programs and ascertain the gaps that currently exist in regard to programming and adapted services, especially in the vulnerable populations identified.
-The gaps identified will be addressed and sustainability of existing programs will be established through the development and implementation of community wellness plans.
+In the next two (2) years, the LNSCH will work with local partners to establish a sustainable structure for the established programs and ascertain the gaps regarding programming and adapted services, especially in the vulnerable populations identified.
+The gaps identified will be addressed, and the sustainability of existing programs will be established by developing and implementing community wellness plans.

-collected in order to measure the health and social issues of the Lower North Shore.
-However, the communities find it difficult to explain the actual situations to federal and provincial government agencies, due to the lack of recognition of what they want to change in regards to behaviours.
-Also, many of the communities lack the capacity to take the knowledge gained from these studies, plans, etc…and take them to an action/implementation phase.
-The LNSCH has undertaken a process of ecosystemic action planning, this process entails reviewing all plans, consultation, research documents, etc…and work with the community leaders to develop an action plan to “get the work done”.
-The Coasters Association will work on clear visual data documents to share the current situation and to try and establish some clear indicators for success over the next two years through the development and implementation of wellness plans.
-Throughout the next two years, the LNSCH will work with all partners to continue to develop the ecosystemic approach in order to develop a collective impact initiative.
-Partners will also establish agreed-upon indicators and systems of evaluation across sectors through the established wellness indicators.
-Mechanisms for establishing the measurement of indicators will be done through interdisciplinary teams (i.e. education, the health community, municipal, etc…).
+collected to measure the health and social issues of the Lower North Shore.
+However, the communities find it challenging to explain the actual situations to federal and provincial government agencies due to the lack of recognition of what they want to change regarding behaviours.
+Also, many communities cannot take the knowledge gained from these studies, plans, etc. and take them to an action/implementation phase.
+The LNSCH has undertaken a process of ecosystemic action planning.
+This process entails reviewing all plans, consultation, research documents, etc. and working with the community leaders to develop an action plan to “get the work done.”
+The Coasters Association will work on clear visual data documents to share the current situation and establish some clear indicators for success over the next two years through the development and implementation of wellness plans.
+Throughout the next two years, the LNSCH will work with all partners to continue to develop the ecosystemic approach to develop a collective impact initiative.
+Partners will also establish agreed-upon indicators and systems of evaluation across sectors through the selected wellness indicators.
+Mechanisms for establishing the measurement of indicators will be done through interdisciplinary teams (i.e. education, the health community, municipal, etc.).
 Also, a gender-based evaluation strategy will be developed, implemented, and monitored.
 It will set out the concrete steps that will be taken to identify and address gender equality issues.
 This vision is to accomplish measurable results by 2021.

-and in some cases manage, various programs and initiatives (i.e. Senior Day Centers, Show Me the Way, Community Health Education Program, Networking and Partnership Initiative, Health Prevention and Promotion, KIDS Summer Camp Program, McGill program, Bursary programs, Senior Housing).
+and, in some cases manage, various programs and initiatives (i.e. Senior Day Centers, Show Me the Way, Community Health Education Program, Networking and Partnership Initiative, Health Prevention and Promotion, KIDS Summer Camp Program, McGill program, Bursary programs, Senior Housing).
 As a partner on the LNSCH, the acting fiduciary is the Coasters Association.
-The combined, on average, of funds managed annually, is approximately $1,350,000.00.
-The LNSCH and the Coasters Association have decided on a path that determines communities will need to be implicated in the management of these programs to become sustainable.
-In order to further develop the management structure of Working Group and local action groups, their leadership skills have to be strengthened.
+The combined, on average, of funds managed annually is approximately $1,350,000.00.
+The LNSCH and the Coasters Association have decided on a path that determines communities will need to be implicated in managing these programs to become sustainable.
+To further develop the management structure of the Working Group and local action groups, their leadership skills have to be strengthened.

-In the last year, great strides have been made to increase the capacity of our local Regional Foundations (i.e. Uni Aide Foundation and Dr. Camille Marcoux Foundation) to be able to better serve the population of the Lower North Shore.
-Many accomplishments have been made through the development of these networks and foundations (i.e. Social Program Fund, Health Fund, and lottery to raise funds for bursaries and equipment, etc…).
+In the last year, great strides have been made to increase the capacity of our local Regional Foundations (i.e. Uni Aide Foundation and Dr. Camille Marcoux Foundation) better serve the population of the Lower North Shore.
+Many accomplishments have been made by developing these networks and foundations (i.e. Social Program Fund, Health Fund, and lottery to raise funds for bursaries and equipment, etc.).

-Strategic plans have to be put in place for the LNSCH and Uni Aide Foundation.
-A Financial Sustainability Plan will need to be finalized with government and local partners and implemented for the establishment of a Social Program Fund, that will support vulnerable social programs (i.e. KIDS Summer Camp, Early Childhood programming, Senior Programming, Youth Centers, etc…), groups and services throughout the territory.
+Strategic plans have to be implemented for the LNSCH and Uni Aide Foundation.
+A Financial Sustainability Plan will need to be finalized with government and local partners.
+It will then need to be implemented to establish a Social Program Fund that will support vulnerable social programs (i.e. KIDS Summer Camp, Early Childhood programming, Senior Programming, Youth Centers, etc.), groups and services throughout the territory.

-In the last years, the LNSCH has been working with the Social Economy project in order to develop a business plan to improve the lives of individuals in the territory.
-The LNSCH and its partners have realized that community leadership, support, and cooperation are necessary in order to succeed and create sustainable results.
-This next step would mark a significant milestone in the creation of behavioral change benchmarks and indicators in order to monitor the implementation of the LNSCH Strategic Plan.
+In the last years, the LNSCH has been working with the Social Economy project to develop a business plan to improve the lives of individuals in the territory.
+The LNSCH and its partners have realized that community leadership, support, and cooperation are necessary to succeed and create sustainable results.
+This next step would mark a significant milestone in making behavioural change benchmarks and indicators to monitor the implementation of the LNSCH Strategic Plan.

-Through research and community consultations, it has become obvious that action must be taken to build lasting community leadership capacity that continues to involve the community and to prepare a strong developmental evaluation framework that will yield lasting healthy behavioral changes within the population.
+Through research and community consultations, it has become evident that action must be taken to build lasting community leadership capacity that involves the community and prepare a solid developmental evaluation framework that will yield lasting healthy behavioural changes within the population.

-As the network moves forward, the goal is to better understand the dynamics that poverty plays on the communities of the Lower North Shore and addresses the deep-rooted behavioral changes needed to make lasting healthy lifestyle changes.
+As the network moves forward, the goal is to understand the dynamics better that poverty plays on the Lower North Shore communities and address the deep-rooted behavioural changes needed to make lasting healthy lifestyle changes.

-The mandate of the Lower North Shore Coalition for Health is to improve access to health and social services for the English speaking communities of the Lower North Shore.
+The Lower North Shore Coalition for Health mandate is to improve access to health and social services for the English-speaking communities of the Lower North Shore.

-The Lower North Shore Coalition for Health creates and nurtures a network of relationships between community and public-sector leaders and resources in order to identify, prioritize, address and resolve health and social service access issues for the communities of the Lower North Shore of Quebec.
+The Lower North Shore Coalition for Health creates and nurtures a network of relationships between the community and public-sector leaders and resources to identify, prioritize, address, and resolve health and social service access issues for the Lower North Shore of Quebec communities.